 This case study offers examples of policies and pilot programs that take into consideration the transportation needs of persons with disabilities.
 The examples are organized by Policies and Service Coordination & Trip Planning Programs.
 The examples were identified and compiled for a poster session at the Transportation Research Board (TRB) 99th Annual Meeting.
-Each example gives an overview of how it works, unique partnership qualities, and additional information.
+Each example provides an overview of how the program featured works, unique partnership qualities, and additional information.

 Recent technological advances have driven an unprecedented expansion of the menu of transportation services available to users, especially through the integrated set of tools and services together known as Mobility on Demand (MOD).

 New mobility services have emerged in the last ten years that leverage advancements in mobile technology and digital platforms to connect riders with mobility services across diverse transportation modes.
 These advancements in new transportation services and innovative technologies have the potential to ensure access to diverse transportation options for all.
 A vast number of the new services utilize essential concepts of shared-use mobility, which is characterized by the Federal Transit Administration (FTA) as “transportation services that are shared among customers, including transit agencies; taxis and limos; bike sharing; car sharing (round-trip, one-way, and personal vehicle sharing); ridesharing (car-pooling, van-pooling); ridesourcing; scooter sharing; shuttle services; neighborhood jitneys; and commercial delivery vehicles providing flexible goods movement.”